Advanced Search

 3.4.1 BL01 Step 1 – Identify historical days with metered data

 Step 1 of the BL01 process is to identify the historical Settlement Days (in the sixty-day window from day D–60 to day D–1) that will be used to calculate the baseline.
-The process begins with SVAA identifying all “Eligible Days” for the Baselined Entity i.e. Settlement Days in the sixty-day window that:
+The process begins with SVAA identifying all “Eligible Days” for the Baselined Entity i.e. Settlement Days in the 60-day window that:

 • Are of the same time type (Working Day or non-Working Day) as day D;